abnitchauhan/random/README.md

  >**Prerequiste:**
-  You must know to setup the Cluster, Database and collection in the MongDB
+  You must know to setup the Cluster, Database and Collections in MongoDB

   Happy Coding !